 - ¼ cup brown sugar or honey

-- Preheat oven to 350 degrees.
-Place beef on roasting pan fat side up.
+- Preheat oven to 350°F. Place beef in roasting pan fat side up.
 Add approximately 1 cup of water to the bottom of the pan.

 - Combine mustard and brown sugar/honey.
 Spread half of the mixture over the top of the beef.
 Cover and seal roasting pan with aluminum foil.

 - Bake for 3 to 3 ½ hours.
 Remove roast and turn oven to broil.
 Remove foil and brush the beef with remaining glaze.
 Return to oven and broil for approximately 5 minutes until glaze turns golden.

 - Remove from oven, tent with foil and let rest 10 minutes.
 Slice against the grain.